Whether it’s a simple fix or a major upgrade, there are many home improvements you can make that could save you thousands of dollars every year.

 If you can’t part with your grass, you can install a smart sprinkler system.
 These systems come with sensors that know exactly how much water your grass needs, which is a great way to keep your beautiful lawn from getting over-watered.

-Certain home improvements may cost a lot upfront, but then end up saving you money in the long term.
+Certain home improvements may cost a lot up front, but then end up saving you money in the long term.
 Installing hardwood floors is a splurge that’s probably worth it in the end.
 Compared to carpet, hardwood floors last much longer if they’re maintained properly, and they’re also great for boosting your home’s value.

 In addition to hardwood floors, you may also consider replacing your roof.
 Obviously, this isn’t a simple fix, but replacing your roof can save you money on homeowner’s insurance.
 A stronger roof means more protection from severe weather.
-(Plus, an energy efficient “cool roof” will reduce your A/C costs.)
+(Plus, an energy-efficient “cool roof” will reduce your A/C costs.)
 You can also save money on homeowner’s insurance by setting up a home security system.

 It’s easier and cheaper to prevent damage than to fix it after the fact.
 Make sure to keep up with regular maintenance so that smaller issues don’t lead to big problems down the road.
 When preparing for the worst, you should put together a list of reputable maintenance and repair companies.
-Having these companies on hand means not needing to search for them last-minute.
+Having these companies on hand means not needing to search for them last minute.

 Electrical problems can cause a fire hazard, so you should have a professional come and inspect your electrical wiring, cords, and outlets.
-Some red flags to look for: exposed wire, spliced wire that’s connected with electrical tape, multiple extension cords, or overloaded power strips.
+Some red flags to look for: exposed wire, the spliced wire that’s connected with electrical tape, multiple extension cords, or overloaded power strips.

 To prevent serious water damage, consider installing a leak detector system.
 These systems monitor the flow of water through your pipes and alert you of potential issues before they occur (such as freezing pipes or overflowing bathtubs).
 Some leak detectors can be programmed to your smartphone, which is definitely useful when you’re on vacation.